paver walkway with tropical plants in florida

 How?
 Wet soil will absorb more heat during the day and radiate it during the night.
 The key is watering early in the day before the expected cold snap, so that wet soil has a chance to soak up heat from the day.

 How to care for tropical plants in winter?
 Take good care of them year round.
 Healthy, well-nourished plants will tolerate cold temperatures better and recover from injury faster.
-So don’t neglect fertilizing
+So don’t neglect fertilizing.

 Timing is important, though — if you fertilize too late in the fall, the feeding can cause a late flush of tender new growth that’s more susceptible to cold injury.